Divine law

-Divine law is any body of law that is perceived as deriving from a transcendent source, such as the will of God or gods – in contrast to man-made law or to secular law.
+Divine law is any body of law that is perceived as deriving from a transcendent and divine source – in contrast to man-made law or to secular law.
 According to Angelos Chaniotis and Rudolph F. Peters, divine laws are typically perceived as superior to man-made laws, sometimes due to an assumption that their source has resources beyond human knowledge and human reason.
 Believers in divine laws might accord them greater authority than other laws, for example by assuming that divine law cannot be changed by human authorities.
+An example are the Ten Commandments.

 According to Chaniotis, divine laws are noted for their apparent inflexibility.
 The introduction of interpretation into divine law is a controversial issue, since believers place high significance on adhering to the law precisely.
 Opponents to the application of divine law typically deny that it is purely divine and point out human influences in the law.
 These opponents characterize such laws as belonging to a particular cultural tradition.
 Conversely, adherents of divine law are sometimes reluctant to adapt inflexible divine laws to cultural contexts.

 Medieval Christianity assumed the existence of three kinds of laws: divine law, natural law, and man-made law.
 Theologians have substantially debated the scope of natural law, with the Enlightenment encouraging greater use of reason and expanding the scope of natural law and marginalizing divine law in a process of secularization.

 Since the authority of divine law is rooted in its source, the origins and transmission-history of divine law are important.
 (Note: See, for example, in Judaism Biblical Mount Sinai, Shavuot#Giving of the Torah, Yitro (parsha), and the Letter of Aristeas.
 And note disputes over Biblical canonicity.)

 Conflicts frequently arise between secular understandings of justice or morality and divine law.

 Religious law, such as canon law, includes both divine law and additional interpretations, logical extensions, and traditions.